The Crazy Idea That Kickstarted Heroes

 Photo credit: Canva

-In the collaboration process, they discovered they both loved watching TED talks.
+In the collaboration process, they discovered they both loved watching TED Talks.
 They particularly liked the idea that someone gets on stage to talk about a certain topic.

 Every speaker has a profound experience in his subject.
-It makes him an “expert” or a credible authority to impart his knowledge with conviction and excitement.
+It makes him an expert or a credible authority to impart his knowledge with conviction and excitement.

 Also, every subject discussed is just relevant, timely, and irresistibly engaging.
 The message penetrates the listeners’ subconscious mind enough to make a difference in their mentality and outlook.

 Neves and Gungaloo wanted to adopt this idea into something that would effectively encourage people to study the Bible.
+And that was the crazy idea—crazy because how on earth can you use that medium to convince people to deep dive into the Word of God?

 Here Was How It Turned Out